oVirt/ovirt-site/source/howto/configure-pnfs-storage-domain.html.md

 **Important**

-All communication to the storage domain comes from the selected host and not from the Red Hat Enterprise Virtualization Manager.
+All communication to the storage domain comes from the selected host and not from Ovirt.
 At least one active host must be attached to the chosen Data Center before the storage is configured.